theNullP0inter/cron-parser/README.md

     git clone https://github.com/theNullP0inter/cron-parser.git
 ```

-There are 2 ways to run this code on your system
+There are 2 ways to run this code on your system:

 ### Using Python